-The Toll Bridge Program Oversight Committee (TBPOC) is pleased to submit the 2010 Third Quarter Toll Bridge Seismic Retrofit Program Report, prepared pursuant to California Streets and Highways Code Section 30952.
-The TBPOC is tasked to perform project oversight and control over the Toll Bridge Seismic Retrofit Program (TBSRP), which includes the Director of the Department of Transportation (Caltrans), the Executive Director of the Bay Area Toll Authority (BATA), and the Executive Director of the California Transportation Commission (CTC).
-This third quarter report includes project progress and activities for the Toll Bridge Seismic Retrofit Program through September 30, 2010.
+The Toll Bridge Program Oversight Committee (TBPOC) is pleased to submit the 2010 Fourth Quarter Toll Bridge Seismic Retrofit Program Report, prepared pursuant to California Streets and Highways Code Section 30952.

+The TBPOC is tasked to perform project oversight and control over the Toll Bridge Seismic Retrofit Program (TBSRP) and is comprised of the Director of the Department of Transportation (Caltrans), the Executive Director of the Bay Area Toll Authority (BATA), and the Executive Director of the California Transportation Commission (CTC).
+This fourth quarter report includes project progress and activities for the Toll Bridge Seismic Retrofit Program through December 31, 2010.

-Over the last quarter, significant progress has been made on the San Francisco-Oakland Bay Bridge East Span Replacement Project.
-Sixteen of 28 steel roadway boxes have now been installed for the Self-Anchored Suspension Span (SAS) along with the second lift of tower boxes.
-While each installed segment represents a major step forward, we continue to be mindful of the challenges that remain and of our goal to open the new bridge to traffic in 2013.
+Significant progress continues to be made on the San Francisco-Oakland Bay Bridge East Span Replacement Project, including the arrival in December 2010 and installation in January 2011 of the 19th and 20th steel roadway boxes and the third lift of steel tower boxes for the Self-Anchored Suspension Span (SAS).
+Our next shipment is scheduled to arrive in February 2011.
+While each installed segment represents a major step forward, we continue to be mindful of the challenges that remain and of our goal to open the new bridge to traffic as soon as possible.

-On the critical path to opening the bridge is the completion of the last four roadway anchorage boxes.
-A significant change order of \$145 million recently was negotiated to resolve outstanding contract issues that have hindered the project plus incentives totaling \$40 million for faster delivery of these last four roadway anchorage boxes and accelerated opening of the bridge.
-The change order also provides for a "seismic safety opening" of the bridge that allows traffic on the bridge as soon as possible before non-essential systems like architectural lighting or removal of unneeded temporary support structures are completed.
+Towards those ends, we have put in place incentives and disincentives to accelerate the completion of the bridge, including an allowance for a "seismic safety opening" of the bridge to traffic as soon as possible before non-essential systems like architectural lighting or removal of unneeded temporary support structures are completed.
 With this allowance, we will maintain our goal of getting traffic onto the new bridge by the end of 2013.